bbc/r-audio/README.md

 npm run dev
 ```

 The demo page will be served at `localhost:8081`.
+Use a recent version of Chrome or Firefox for the best experience.

+Firefox Web Audio developer tool is especially handy (bear in mind Firefox does not support AudioWorklet as of 17 April 2018).

 ### Examples